 ISU-Meridian serves as the higher education anchor of THE CORE an 1,800-acre business enterprise corridor with public and private partners committed to building the economy through innovations in health, research and technology.
+In 2016, ISU entered a partnership with the Idaho College of Osteopathic Medicine to build a private medical school in the Treasure Valley.
+The school is scheduled to open its doors in 2018.

-In addition to its outstanding academic and applied technology classroom and laboratory facilities, ISU is also home to the Holt Arena, the first indoor stadium on a U.S. college campus; the Oboler Library, which houses over three-quarters of a million books and other items; and the newly remodeled Idaho Museum of Natural History.
-The ISU Research and Business Park is home to the Business & Technology Center; the Idaho Veterans Home, operated in conjunction with the State of Idaho; the Southeastern District Health Department; the RISE Complex and the Idaho Accelerator Center, operated by ISU in cooperation with the Department of Energy and the INL housing particle accelerators for nuclear research and applications in medicine, agriculture and industry.
+In addition to its outstanding academic and applied technology classroom and laboratory facilities, ISU is also home to the Holt Arena, the first indoor stadium on a U.S. college campus; the Oboler Library, which houses over three-quarters of a million books and other items; and the

+Idaho Museum of Natural History.
+The ISU Research and Business Park is home to the Business & Technology Center; the Idaho Veterans Home, operated in conjunction with the State of Idaho; the Southeastern District Health Department; and the Idaho Accelerator Center, operated by ISU in cooperation with the Department of Energy and the INL housing particle accelerators for nuclear research and applications in medicine, agriculture and industry.